coderitual/xna.js/README.md

 ## License

-Odoo is available under the MIT license.
+Xna.js is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.